dg-pb/dg-pb.github.io/posts/pythons-try-finally/index.rst

 1. That sort of usage needs to be deprecated (PEP601 accepted), or
 2. PEP765 needs to be rolled back and let linters handle it.

-This post is rather meant to explain how current mechanics work in as simple as possible manner.
+This post is meant to explain how current mechanics work in as simple as possible manner.

-So in short, things are not as complicated or even tricky as the impression that I got by reading a PEP and discourse conversations.
+In short, I have found that things are not as complicated or even as tricky as the impression that I got by reading a PEP and discourse conversations.

-And, in my opinion, the issue is not that it is complicated, but rather the fact that some nuances are almost never needed, thus forgotten or never understood in the first place.
+And, in my opinion, the issue is rather the fact that some nuances are rarely needed.
+Thus forgotten or never understood in the first place.

 There are only 2 rules: